daevlin/Zero2Auto_homework/README.md

 00000079  ReadProcessMemory
 0000008D  GetThreadContext
 ```
-It then calls this API to spawn a suspended copy of itself.
-This is starting to look like it will write the unpacked payload to a new child process.
+It then calls the API function "CreateProcessA" to spawn a suspended copy of itself.
+This is starting to look like it will write the unpacked payload to a new child process using the API calls that were just deobfuscated.

 ![Spawn_child](spawned_child.png)

 **Cruloaders second layer**

 So!
-With that let's move onto the next stage and look at the unpacked/decrypted payload we dumped out earlier to see what this second stage does.
+With that let's move onto the next stage and look at the unpacked/decrypted payload I dumped out earlier, after it was decrypted, to see what this second stage does.

-Imports of our unpacked payload does not look that suspicous
+Imports of our unpacked payload does not look that suspicous.
 rabin2.exe -i unpacked_cruloader.exe
 ```
 [Imports]